boost-edu-tools/gitinspectorgui/docs/ai-tools/overview.md

 ## Tool Selection Guide

+### Use Cline when:

+-   **Primary development tool** - Most reliable and consistent performance
+-   Making direct code changes and file modifications
+-   General development tasks requiring good, correctly working solutions
+-   Streamlined development workflow with minimal setup
+-   **Recommended as first choice** for most development scenarios

 ### Use Claude.ai when:

+-   Cline gets stuck providing incorrect fixes repeatedly
+-   Quick and correct solutions needed with web search capabilities
 -   Researching current technologies or best practices
 -   Analyzing multiple uploaded files for insights
 -   Generating research-backed content or documentation
--   Needing web search integration for current information
--   Working on tasks not directly tied to your codebase
+-   **Trade-off**: Inconvenience of manual file uploads and applying suggested changes

 ### Use Roo Code when:

+-   **Only when you specifically need** architect and orchestrator functionality
 -   Planning complex architecture or system design
--   Managing large, multi-component projects
+-   Managing large, multi-component projects requiring orchestration
--   Needing specialized modes (Architect, Debug, Orchestrator)
+-   Needing specialized modes for complex project coordination
--   Requiring browser automation or advanced customization

-### Use Cline when:

--   Making direct, possibly plan supported, code changes
--   Working with relatively simple, reliable development tasks
--   Preferring a streamlined, straightforward assistant

 ## Checkpoint Strategy in Roo Code and Cline